SamratHossain/BookStore-Application/README.md

 React Router DOM
 React Router DOM is a popular routing library for React applications.
 It provides a declarative way to handle client-side routing, allowing for dynamic navigation and rendering of components based on the current URL.

+Project Instruction For Backend:
+Clone the GitHub repository on your local computer.
+Open the backend root directory where the manage.py file is available Run this  command from your terminal "python/python3 manage.py runserver 8000"

+Project Instruction For Frontend:
+Clone the GitHub repository on your local computer.
+Open the frontend root directory where the src folder is available Run this  command from your terminal "npm start" Before "npm start" make sure you have installed all dependencies